 The Hastings Blossom Festival of 1960 became famous for its so-called ‘riot’.
 The float parade had been cancelled because of wet weather.
-This, combined with an influx of young people in the city centre, overcrowding in hotels and overbearing crowd-control tactics (like the use of fire-hoses) created a situation where fights readily broke out.
+This, combined with an influx of young people in the city centre, overcrowding in hotels and overbearing crowd-control tactics (such as the use of fire-hoses) created a tense situation in which fights readily broke out.
 Moral panic in the wake of this incident inflated it in the popular imagination to a full-scale riot instigated by rebellious young people.
-In reality only a small number of people were actually fighting.
-Twelve were charged, and only with minor offences related to disorderly behaviour.
+In reality only a few people were actually fighting.
+Twelve were charged, but only with minor offences related to disorderly behaviour.

 Using this item